bclindner/APHintGamePlugin/README.md

 Plugin allowing you to use XIV duty completions for Archipelago multiworld hints.

+Also synchronizes chat between XIV and Archipelago (use `/aphgchat <message>` to chat in Archipelago)

 ## Installation

 Download the latest [release](https://github.com/bclindner/APHintGamePlugin/releases) and extract it.